MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-05.md

 ---
-title: 'Deploy a Python containerized web app to Azure with managed identity: clean up resources'
+title: Clean up Azure resources used in Python container tutorial
-description: How to clean up resources used in a tutorial showing how to containerize a Python (Django or Flask) web app and deploy it to App Service. ms.devlang: python ms.topic: tutorial ms.date: 08/24/2022
+description: How to clean up resources used in a tutorial showing how to containerize a Python web app (Django or Flask) and deploy it to App Service. ms.devlang: python ms.topic: tutorial ms.date: 08/24/2022